SamNgigi/Uzalendo-project/specs.md

 VICKY
 - Authenticated users should be able to help approve or verify a report.
-- Community should be able to heat-map a report.
-Red-really bad, Yellow-Warning, Green-something was done (Results should be displayed to everyone.)

 - User should be able to comment or confirm a post and we hide the user identity if they want.
+- User authenticated users should get the report as soon as posted.
+-

 SAM
 - User should be able to see service/corruption data from various institutions.
+DONE
 - User should be able to make a report.
-- User should be able to see outcomes of previous posts.
-What has been done.
+DONE -.

 FURTHER EXPLORATION